wayland-i/wayland-i/README.md

 my name is ian

-i am a software engineer currently working as a system engineer
+i am a software engineer currently working as a system engineer in NYC

 how to reach me: ianiversen1@gmail.com